CSV

 }

-• (required) folder_name: A string name of the folder that contains your CSV files
+folder_name: A string name of the folder that contains your CSV filesfile_names: A list of strings with the exact file names to read(default)

-• (default) { 'parse_dates': False, 'low_memory': False, 'on_bad_lines': 'warn'}: Do not infer any datetime formats, assume low memory, or error if it's not possible to read a line.
-(Use all the other defaults of the read_csv function.)
+{ 'parse_dates': False, 'low_memory': False, 'on_bad_lines': 'warn'}: Do not infer any datetime formats, assume low memory, or error if it's not possible to read a line.
+(Use all the other defaults of theread_csvfunction.)

 Output A dictionary that contains all the CSV data found in the folder.
 The key is the name of the file (without the .csv suffix) and the value is a pandas DataFrame containing the data.